pxigelewis/ImageClassificationExample/README.md

 # ImageClassificationExample
 Classifying images using machine learning

-This example is using teh CIFAR-10 dataset: https://www.cs.toronto.edu/~kriz/cifar.html
+This example is using the CIFAR-10 dataset: https://www.cs.toronto.edu/~kriz/cifar.html